Hawai'i Conservation Program 2024 Request for Proposals

 Eligible and Ineligible Entities

 - Eligible applicants include non-profit 501(c) organizations, U.S. Federal government agencies, state government agencies, local governments, municipal governments, Tribal Governments and Organizations, educational institutions, and businesses.
-For-profit applicants: please note that this is a request for grant proposals, not a procurement of goods and services; see the Budget section below for specific cost considerations.

 - Ineligible applicants include international organizations and unincorporated individuals.